-These Anti-Doping Rules shall apply to the U.I.M., each National Association of the U.I.M., and each Participant in the activities of the U.I.M. or any of its National Associations by virtue of the Participant's membership, accreditation, or participation in the U.I.M., its National Associations, or their activities or Events.
-Any Person who is not a member of a National Association and who fulfills the requirements to be part of the U.I.M.
-Registered Testing Pool, must become a member of the Person's National Association, and must make himself or herself available for Testing, at least six months before participating in International Events or events of his/her National Association.
+These Anti-Doping Rules shall apply to the UIM, each National Association of the UIM, and each Participant in the activities of the UIM or any of its National Associations by virtue of the Participant's membership, accreditation, or participation in the UIM, its National Associations, or their activities or Events.
+Any Person who is not a member of a National Association and who fulfills the requirements to be part of the UIM Registered Testing Pool, must become a member of the Person's National Association, and must make himself or herself available for Testing, at least six months before participating in International Events or events of his/her National Association.

-To be eligible for participation in U.I.M. events, a Driver must have a Powerboat Racing licence issued by his or her National Association.
-The Powerboat Racing licence will only be issued to Drivers who have personally signed the Appendix 2 consent form, in the actual form approved by the U.I.M.
-Executive.
+To be eligible for participation in UIM events, a Driver must have a Powerboat Racing licence issued by his or her National Association.
+The Powerboat Racing licence will only be issued to Drivers who have personally signed the Appendix 2 consent form, in the actual form approved by the UIM Executive.
 All forms from under-age applicants must be counter-signed by their legal guardians.

-The National Association must guarantee that all Drivers registered for a Powerboat Racing Licence accept the Rules of the U.I.M., concerning these U.I.M.
-Anti-Doping Rules.
+The National Association must guarantee that all Drivers registered for a Powerboat Racing Licence accept the Rules of the UIM, concerning these UIM Anti-Doping Rules.

 It is the responsibility of each National Association to ensure that all national-level Testing on the National Association's Drivers complies with these Anti-Doping Rules.
 In some countries, the National Association itself will be conducting the Doping Control described in these Anti-Doping Rules.
-In other countries, many of the Doping Control responsibilities of the National Association have been delegated or assigned by statute or agreement to a National Anti-Doping Rules to the National Association shall apply, as appropriate, to the National Anti-Doping Anti-Doping Rules to the National Association.
+In other countries, many of the Doping Control responsibilities of the National Association have been delegated or assigned by statute or agreement to a National Anti-Doping Organization.
+In those countries, references in these Anti-Doping Rules to the National Association shall apply, as appropriate, to the National Anti-Doping Organization.

-These Anti-Doping Rules shall apply to all Doping Controls over which the U.I.M. and its National Associations have jurisdiction.
+These Anti-Doping Rules shall apply to all Doping Controls over which the UIM and its National Associations have jurisdiction.